 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-The blower in an all-electric HVAC system uses propane, oil, or natural gas to heat the furnace.
+The blower in an all-electric HVAC unit runs on propane or oil, or natural gas as fuel to heat the furnace.

-Vents (or registers) are found in the ceiling or on the floor of every room.
-You should keep them open to allow proper air flow throughout your home.
+Vents (or registers) are found in the ceiling or wall of each room.
+You should keep them open to allow that air circulation is maintained throughout your home.

 Thermostat

-The thermostat is an essential part of your HVAC system.
-It regulates your home’s temperature by turning off and on the compressor and fan until they achieve a specific temperature.
-It also activates the air exchanger in order to bring fresh air from outside into your home while venting stale, indoor air out through your ductwork.
+A thermostat is among the most important parts of your HVAC system.
+It regulates your home’s temperature by turning on and off the fan and compressor until they attain a certain temperature, and also turns on the air exchanger in order to pull fresh, outside air into your home while venting stale, indoor air through your ductwork.

-Thermostats are located on the walls of your home, typically in rooms where they are used the most.
-The location of a thermostat inside your home can affect its accuracy.
-For instance one thermostat placed in direct sunlight may read hotter than the actual temperature of the room, causing your system to overrun or not even run at all.
-If your thermostat isn’t functioning correctly, try resetting it however if this does not solve the issue, you should call an AC technician for assistance.
+Thermostats are installed on the interior walls of your home, usually in rooms that are most frequently used.
+The location of your thermostat can affect its accuracy.
+For instance, a thermostat located in direct sunlight may be more hot than the actual room temperature and cause your system to run too much or not run at all.
+If your thermostat isn’t working properly, try resetting the device.
+If this doesn’t help contact an AC technician.

 Condenser

-The compressor pushes the refrigerant into the condenser which is where a fan blows cooled outside air over the coils.
-This helps the refrigerant get cool and transform to a liquid state.
-The liquid that is cooled moves back into the evaporator where it continues the cooling process.
-The cycle is repeated until the desired temperature for your business or home is achieved.
+The refrigerant gas produced by the compressor is pumped into the condenser where a fan blows cool air from outside over the coils.
+This allows the refrigerant to get cool and transform to a liquid.
+This liquid at low pressure is chilled and then transferred back into the evaporator to continue cooling.
+The cycle is repeated until the temperature you want in your home or business is reached.

-The most important thing you can do to keep your condenser running properly is to make sure that the area around it is free of debris.
-The condenser’s fan can draw leaves, twigs, and other debris into the unit, creating blockages and preventing the cooling system from operating effectively.
-It is important to keep bushes and trees trimmed so that they don’t encroach on the unit.
-This will decrease the chances that berries, nuts, or branches can enter the system and block it.
-Keep your condenser clean to extend the life of your AC by a couple of years.
+To ensure that your condenser runs correctly, you must ensure that the area surrounding it is clean of any debris.
+Leaves, twigs and flowers grass, and other debris can be sucked into the unit by the condenser fan and cause clogs that prevent proper operation of the cooling system.
+It is important to keep the bushes and trees cut back so that they don’t encroach on the unit.
+This will decrease the chances that nuts, berries or branches will enter the system and block it.
+Keep your condenser in good condition to prolong the life of your AC system by a minimum of 1-2 years.

 Evaporator

-The evaporator is a component that moves warm air into your home.
-It is made of a string of tubing which is u-shaped and formed into panels.
-The air from the blower fan is blown across these coils.
-This draws heat from indoor air and then transfers it to the refrigerant.
-The refrigerant’s liquid is converted into a gas, then circulated throughout the cooling system in order to cool your indoor air.
+The evaporator is the thing that circulates warm air inside your home.
+It is comprised of a set of tubing which is u-shaped, and formed into panels.
+Air from the blower fan is blown over these coils.
+This is a way of transferring heat from the indoor air to the refrigerant.
+The refrigerant liquid turns into an air-borne gas that is circulated through the cooling system to cool your air.

-The law of thermodynamics states heat moves from colder objects to warmer ones.
-When the evaporator functions properly, the energy is transferred from the refrigerant that is warm to the warm air.
-This causes the refrigerant to boil or evaporate.
-In this process, heat that cannot be measured with a thermometer, known as latent heat, is transferred from the air to the refrigerant.
+The law of thermodynamics states heat travels from warmer to colder objects.
+When the evaporator operates correctly, the heat energy is transferred from the warm refrigerant to the cool air.
+This causes the refrigerant to boil or evaporate into gas.
+During this process, the latent heat (which cannot be measured using a thermometer) is transferred from the air to the refrigerant.

-These coils have been designed with specific shapes that improve heat transfer.
-Fins are used to increase the surface area of the coils.
-Some evaporators are made of copper while others use aluminum, with each material offering its own set of advantages.
+The coils are made with specialized structures that improve the transfer of heat.
+They are referred to as fins, and increase the surface area to help in the transfer of heat.
+Certain evaporators are constructed with copper, while others are made of aluminum, each offering its own set of advantages.

-One of the most common issues with an evaporator is an accumulation of organic growth.
-This could be the result of mildew or mold.
-If this is the case, the sour odors produced by the bacteria can be absorbed by the house and could cause discomfort.
+One of the most frequent problems with an evaporator is an accumulation of organic growth.
+This can be the result of mildew or mold.
+If this occurs, the bacterium will produce a smell that will spread throughout the home.
+This can cause discomfort.

 Fan

-The blower fan of your HVAC system circulates hot or cold air through your home until you get to the temperature you want.
+The fan in your HVAC system circulates hot or cold air through your home until you reach the temperature setting.
 The fan can be on auto or continuous.
-We recommend keeping the fan on constant for maximum efficiency and to save money on electric bills.
-If your system’s fan is continuously running, we can replace it with an ECM blower motor, which is up to 70 percent more efficient than older PSC motors and pays for itself in savings over the duration of the unit.
+We recommend keeping the fan running at all times for maximum efficiency and to save money on electricity bills.
+We can replace the fan motor if it is constantly running.
+The new ECM motor is up to 70 percent more energy efficient than the previous PSC motors.
+It pays for itself over the life of the unit.

-If your fan is only running on high, an unbalanced circuit or a broken relay could be preventing your thermostat settings from reaching your fan.
+If your fan only runs on high, an unbalanced circuit or a broken relay could be preventing the thermostat settings from reaching the fan.

 Filter

-The filter is used to circulate the air in the home before it is heated or cooled.
-It removes impurities, and also stops dust and pet dander getting into the system, causing contamination to internal components.
-It protects the family from illness spread by airborne pathogens.
-It also ensures that the system is operating efficiently.
-A dirty filter makes the system work harder and could cause it to overheat or break down.
+Air flows through the filter before being warmed or cooled and circulated around the home.
+It filters out impurities and stops dust and pet dander from entering the system and contaminating internal components.
+It also protects family members from the spread of diseases by tiny pathogens floating in the air.
+It also ensures that the system functions efficiently.
+A dirty filter makes the system work harder and may cause it to overheat or breakdown.

-Homeowners should replace their filters on a regular basis.
-The label will inform the homeowner if they should replace it every 30 days or every 90 days.
-The homeowner should consult an HVAC professional if they are unsure about the kind of filter they need.
-A professional can help homeowners choose the right filter for their home, depending on factors such as climate, how often they use their system and even personal preferences, for instance, whether there are allergy sufferers in the home.
+homeowners should change their filters on a regular basis.
+The label will tell them if they should do it every 30 days or every 90 days.
+A homeowner should seek advice from an HVAC professional if they are unsure about the kind of filter they need.
+A professional can help homeowners choose the right filter for their home in light of factors like temperature, how often they use their system, and even personal factors like whether there are allergy sufferers living in the home.

-The filter is usually found in the return air duct, or in some cases, the blower compartment of the furnace.
-The return air duct may be found on the wall, floor or ceiling, or in a utility closet, and it often contains a large metal grate that covers the filter.
-The filter should be easily accessible to homeowners and service technicians in order to facilitate cleaning and replacement.
+The filter is situated in the return air duct, or in certain cases, the blower compartment, of the furnace.
+The return air duct may be found on the floor, wall or ceiling, or in a storage closets, and it often contains a large metal grate that covers the filter.
+Ideally, the filter should be easily accessible for homeowners and service technicians to aid in cleaning and replacement.

-Filters are rated by the MERV (Minimum Efficiency Reporting Value) rating, which indicates how efficient they are at taking in different sizes of particles.
-A low-MERV filter is able to capture larger contaminants such as pet dander and dust mites but isn’t very effective at catching fine allergens or germs.
-High-MERV filters, on the contrary, are able to capture a wide range of contaminants without limiting airflow.
+Filters are rated by the MERV (Minimum Efficiency Reporting Value) rating, which indicates how effective they are in collecting different sizes of particles.
+A filter with a low MERV rating can be used to remove larger particles such as dust mites and pet dander however it’s not as efficient in catching small allergens or germs.
+High-MERV filters can snag a variety of contaminants while not affecting normal airflow.

 Explore More